eafit-apolo/apolo-users/docs/source/software/applications/Geant4/11.1.2/index.rst

     This process is very slow, so you must be patient.

 #.
-Then, we must modify one file to upload this data
+Then, we must modify one file to use this data

     .. code-block:: bash